 But we don’t need two Toffee Clubs.

 But that will always be at the center of it.
 However big Away Days gets it just kicks off from the pub.
-Like if we have a massive distribution of Away Days everywhere, it all comes back to the Toffee Club, That’s the original foundation and original spot where the culture was created.
+Like if we have a massive distribution of Away Days one day, it all comes back to the Toffee Club, That’s the original foundation and spot where the culture was created.

 So obviously starting a pub is quite a big undertaking.
 In my mind starting a brewery is even a bigger undertaking.
 What have been some of your biggest challenges starting this project?

-Opening a second business with two kids while running a business has been just a whole new level.
+Opening a second business with two kids while running a business and Pete full time at Nike has been just a whole new level.
 We signed the lease agreement [for the brewery] in January, we got into the space in February, and we were open the first week in June just before the Women’s World Cup, which was a month of madness, anyway.
-So, yeah, it’s been a crazy fucking nine months.
+So, yeah, it’s been a crazy nine months.
 But we have learned so much.
-Our operations are so much more straightforward here and we have an incredible team.
-Our main, winning moment was hiring our Brewer.
-He is creating fabulous beer and has really taken our vision of what we wanted the product to be and is just running with it and honestly, executing above what we ever could have hoped that he would.
+We’re lucky to have an incredible team.
+Our pivotal moment was hiring our Brewer, Marshall.
+He has really taken our vision of what we wanted the product to be and is honestly executing above what we ever could have hoped for.

 That was our biggest fear or concern.
-We like beer, but we don’t really have like beer geek knowledge of making beer.
-Jack, my brother, he’s pretty educated in beer.
+We like beer, and Jack, my brother, is educated in beer, but we have no experience in brewing or the production industry.
 But this is a beer town and we’re coming in with a new point of view.
 All beer in Portland now is good.
 It is really good.
 So we’ve got to be at least really good.
-So that was the biggest fear we had.
-But this guy Marshall, the Brewer that we hired, is so, so good.
+But Marshall, our brewer, is so, so good.

 You mentioned point of view.
 So when you think about Away Days Beer, what is that point of view?

-So lower ABVs are a big thing for us.
+Lower ABVs, alongside the European styles, are a big thing for us.
 A lot of people agree that beer just went way too hoppy, too heavy, and too boozy.
 It was almost like you had to endure a pint rather than enjoy it.
-So lower ABVs, it is a trend back home, but it is always something that’s always interested us.
+Lower ABVs is a trend back home, but it is always something that’s always interested us.
 Just a more sessionable drink.
-We love a day drink so we want to be able to have three or four pints and still feel okay rather than having one that will knock your head off.
+We love a day drink so we want to be able to have a few pints and still feel okay rather than having one that will knock your head off.